Windows 3.0: Windows 3.0 with Multimedia Extensions

 Windows 3.0 with Multimedia Extensions 1.0 (MME) was released to third-party manufacturers in October 1991.
 The application programming interface introduced Media Control Interface, designed for any media-related device such as graphics and audio cards, scanners, and videotape players.
 It also supported recording and playing digital audio, MIDI devices, screensavers and analog joysticks, as well as CD-ROM drives, which were then becoming increasingly available.
 Other features included additional applets such as an alarm clock and Media Player, used to run media files.
 MME supports stereo sound and 16-bit audio bit depth and sampling rates of up to 44.1 kHz.
+Later, Windows 3.1 and Windows NT 3.1 integrated the MME.

 System requirements

 The official system requirements for Windows 3.0 and its substantial update, Windows 3.0 with Multimedia Extensions:

 The processor and memory minimum requirements for the original version are those needed to run Windows in real mode, the lowest of the three operating modes.
 This mode severely limits the multitasking capabilities of Windows, although it can still use expanded memory, which is memory that is added by installing expanded memory boards or memory managers.
 However, it also provides backward compatibility with as many hardware and software designed for DOS as possible, and it may be used to run DOS applications and older Windows applications not optimized for Windows 3.0 if running them in higher operating modes is not possible.
 Standard mode requires at least an 80286 processor, and although the memory required is unchanged, the mode does allow the processor to use extended memory for running applications.
 386 enhanced mode requires at least an 80386 processor and two megabytes of memory.
 While the other modes can run DOS applications in full-screen only and must suspend DOS applications to run Windows programs and vice versa, the DOS applications in 386 enhanced mode can be run windowed and concurrently with the Windows applications.
 Unlike the other modes, this one cannot be used to run DOS applications that use DOS extenders incompatible with DPMI specifications.
 Normally, Windows will start in the highest operating mode the computer can use, but the user may force it into lower modes by typing WIN /R or WIN /S at the DOS command prompt.
 If the user selects an operating mode that cannot be used due to lack of RAM or CPU support, Windows merely boots into the next lowest one.